Special Educational Needs and Disabilities (S.E.N.D.)

 • All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report.

-• If your child has an EP, this will be reviewed with your involvement each term.
+• If your child has a Personal Plan, this will be reviewed with your involvement each term.

 • If your child has a Statement or EHC plan, an annual review will be held.
 You can request a review at any time.